neos/fusion-form/Documentation/RuntimeFormBasics.md

 ```

 The Runtime form also allows to specify an `identifier` that will be used as namespace for all form values and
-the initial `data` for cases where the process will not start empty.
+the initial `data` for cases in which the process doesn't start empty.

 ## Process - `Neos.Fusion.Form:Runtime.SingleStepProcess`

 The form process is responsible to aggregate the submitted data and render the form until all requirements are matched.

-To do this The single step process requires `content` and `schema`.
+To do this the single step process requires `content` and `schema`.
 The `content` is the form body that will be rendered.
-It can be defined inline as via afx or can be a separate Fusion prototype.
+It can be defined inline via afx or as a separate Fusion prototype.
 It will internally use the Field Prototypes
 of Neos.Fusion.Form and probably a FieldContainer that renderes labels and error messages.

-The `schema` controls the type-conversion and validation of the submitted data.
+The `schema` controls the type conversion and validation of the submitted data.
 Only properties that have a schema will
 be added to the data of the process so all fields have to be added here.

-The separation of `content` and `schema` makes implementing custom rendering easy and as hassle free as possible.
+The separation of `content` and `schema` makes implementing custom rendering easy and as hassle-free as possible.

 ```
 renderer = Neos.Fusion.Form:Runtime.RuntimeForm {